 People around the world can now tour Grand Junction, Colorado and surrounding area trails without ever leaving their homes.
-Through the Trekker Loan Program, Visit Grand Junciton has made many of the most popular trails in the Grand Valley accessible on Street View in Google Maps.
+Through the Trekker Loan Program, Visit Grand Junciton has made many of the most popular trails in Grand Junction accessible on Street View in Google Maps.

 From the Pyramids of Giza to the Amazon Rainforest, Street View features panoramic imagery across 66 countries around the world.
 Many of these images are collected with the Google Trekker, the newest vehicle in the Street View fleet.
 The Trekker is a camera system that gathers images as its operator walks through pedestrian walkways or trails on foot.
 That imagery is then stitched together to create the 360-degree panoramas you see today in Google Maps.

 Now for the first time, people all over the world can explore the Colorado National Monument, 18 Road North of Fruita, Lunch Loops/Tabeguache Trail, Palisade Rim Trail and the Colorado Riverfront Trail, plus others.
 With this imagery, viewers can go on self-guided tours of these locations, giving them a sense of Grand Junction, Colorado and surrounding areas, with the intention of inspiring them to visit in person.

 “Working with the Grand Junction Visitor & Convention Bureau to bring the trails and scenic landscapes of Colorado online has been such a treat,” said Deanna Yick, Google Maps Street View Program Manager.
 “With an office in Boulder, Google is truly a part of the Colorado community, and we are thrilled to bring these beautiful locations to Google Maps for people to explore and enjoy.”